damienbowersock/Kubiya-Docs/gs_authenticate.md

 In order to use the Kubiya CLI you need to authenticate your account.
 Authentication requires the following:

 * Access to your organization authentication method (such as Google, or Okta)
+* Your Kubiya Operator Key - Provided by Kubiya at the time of registartion.
-* Your Kubiya operator key - which will allow you to operate Kubiya from the CLI
+* Your Kubiya Organization name - Provided by Kubiya at the time of registration.

+## Operator Key

+Kubiya will provide you with an Operator Key that will be used to setup your authentication.
+This should be treated the same as any license key and stored in a safe location.
+You will need the key in the next step.

 ## Authentication
-In order to authenticate, run the following command in your terminal:
+To initiate authentication for Kubiya, run the following command in your terminal:

     kubiya auth -t <your_operator_key>